EXPO2025 Theme Weeks

 Co-Founder, Kids Against Plastic

-An environmental campaigner since the age of 12, Amy started the educational charity Kids Against Plastic with her younger sister.
-Since then, Kids Against Plastic has engaged a team of over 280 young people around the world as part of the KAP Club, and their Plastic Clever scheme has had over 1800 schools and numerous cafes and businesses sign up since its launch in early 2019.
-Plus, we’ve collected over 100,000 pieces of plastic litter along the way and developed an app to log it.
+An environmental campaigner since the age of 12, Amy co- founded the educational charity Kids Against Plastic with her younger sister.
+The initiative has engaged over 280 young people globally as part of the KAP Club, and their Plastic Clever scheme has signed up more than 1,800 schools and businesses since 2019.
+Collectively, they have removed over 100,000 pieces of plastic litter and developed a citizen science app to log waste.

 View Profile